qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

     mini_x = table.xvals(series="my_experiment1", category="raw", analysis="AnalysisA")
     mini_y = table.yvals(series="my_experiment1", category="raw", analysis="AnalysisA")

-When an analysis only has a single model and the table is created from a single analysis instance, the `series_id` and `analysis` are trivial, and you only need to specify the `category` to get subset data of interest.
+When a :class:`.CurveAnalysis` subclass only has a single model and the table is created from a single analysis instance, the `series_id` and `analysis` are trivial, and you only need to specify the `category` to get subset data of interest.

-The full description of :class:`.ScatterTable` columns are as follows:
+The full description of :class:`.ScatterTable` columns is as follows:

 - `xval`: Parameter scanned in the experiment.
 This value must be defined in the circuit metadata.
 - `yval`: Nominal part of the outcome.
 The outcome is, for example, an expectation value